Nahum 1:1-3:19, Revelation 8:1-13, Psalms 136:1-26, Proverbs 30:7-9

 Introduction to the book of Nahum:

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link, it’s on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you are partner with the Daily Audio Bible as we move through these final weeks of this year, final weeks of this decade, then thank you with all of my heart for your partnership.
+There’s a link on the homepage.
+If you’re using the Daily Audio Bible app you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.